 Revisit and Re-look

 The RADARSAT Constellation will provide a four-day exact revisit, allowing coherent change detection using an InSAR mode.
-It will also provide an average daily global re-look capability in medium 50 m resolution mode.
+It will also provide an average daily global re-look capability for several imaging modes.
 Most of the applications considered require re-look at least daily and an exact revisit once to twice weekly (interferometric change detection applications).
 Very frequent re-look capability is critical to certain disaster management applications.